Marginally unstable discrete-time linear switched systems with highly irregular trajectory growth: Previous conjectures and main results

 for all $t\geq 1$, and such that there also exists a trajectory $(x(t))_{t=0}^\infty$ satisfying $\limsup_{t\to \infty} t^{-1/3}\|x(t)\|>0$.
 (Related examples with an \emph{infinite} set $\mathsf{A}$ had been constructed earlier in \cite{GuZe01}.)
-This example indicated that Chitour, Mason and Sigalotti's bound $O(t^{\ell_{\mathsf{A}}})$ can in some cases fail to be sharp, but did not address the genericity aspect of their conjecture in the case of discrete-time systems and also left the existence or nonexistence of the limit \eqref{eq:juper} an open question.
+These two examples indicated that Chitour, Mason and Sigalotti's bound $O(t^{\ell_{\mathsf{A}}-1})$ can fail to be sharp (moreover, in a manner which is robust with respect to the choice of off-diagonal blocks) but left the existence or nonexistence of the limit \eqref{eq:juper} in general an open question.